Manu343726/Manu343726.github.io/_posts/2017-02-11-writing-ast-matchers-for-libclang.markdown

-Note the third argument of the `MatchChildVisitor` constructor: This `MatchingAstVisitor` object is a `AstMatchFinder` (We were implementing one of the operations of that inertface, right?), so **we can pass this same object as finder for the inner search**.
+Note the third argument of the `MatchChildVisitor` constructor: This `MatchingAstVisitor` object is a `AstMatchFinder` (We were implementing one of the operations of that interface, right?), so **we can pass this same object as finder for the inner search**.

 *`AstMatchFinder::matchesAncestor()` implementation does not use an AST